cicwi/RECAST3D/docs/pages/live_software_stack.md

 ```bash
 ./recast3d
 ```
+This should open an empty white window with a menubar.

-if you run into any issues, [please let us know](https://github.com/cicwi/RECAST3D/issues)!
+If you run into any issues, [please let us know](https://github.com/cicwi/RECAST3D/issues)!

 ### 2. Installing SliceRecon